 People who take opioids, even for short term acute pain management, can develop an opioid use disorder.
-Using opioid pain medication can lead to a lifelong struggle with misuse and dependency that impacts a person's relationships, employment, finances, family and community.
+Opioid dependence causes withdrawal symptoms, making it difficult to stop taking them.
+Addiction occurs when dependence interferes with daily life.
+Opioid use disorder can lead to a lifelong struggle with misuse and dependency that impacts a person's relationships, employment, finances, family and community.

 Getting help for opioid use disorder

 Opioid use disorder can be successfully treated.
 If you or a loved one need help to stop using opioids, talk to your health care provider or view our list of resources for getting help.

 Naloxone is a medication that can be used to reverse an opioid overdose.
 Oregon law allows lay people to carry and use naloxone on others.
 Learn more about naloxone.

 When someone takes too much prescription pain medication or illicit opioids:

 - Their pupils become very small, sometimes called "pinpoint" pupils